 Assessing the Active Learning Initiative at Case Western Reserve University

-Our efforts employ an action-research approach with faculty deeply involved in the evaluation process, with some collecting their own data to present and publish as well as participating in the program-level assessment efforts.
+Our efforts employed an action-research approach with faculty deeply involved in the evaluation process, with some collecting their own data to present and publish as well as participating in the program-level assessment efforts.
 The results of each year’s results are intended to have an immediate impact on the design of new learning spaces (e.g., changes in learning space design from year one to year two), as well as the organization and support of the fellows and the learning spaces.

 - The types of instructional methods used in the courses